blstrco/backstage-docs-syncer-buildkite-plugin/README.md

 The ID of the `namespace` that the Entity belongs to, this will default to `default` if not set.

+## Caveats

+- Currently there is no way to `sync` to a bucket not in the account that the agent is using, this may be worked around by using something like [Culture Amp's Assume Role](https://github.com/cultureamp/aws-assume-role-buildkite-plugin) plugin to enable the agent access to a different account than the one it is in.

 ## Development

 To run the tests: